 You can be in the classroom section even if you know that you might miss several quizzes or tests.
 In the case of these planned absences (business, athletic, personal), you should let the instructor (Professor Friedman) know, at least, 12 hours ahead of time so that an online quiz or test can be prepared for you.
 If you take a quiz or test online, the grading guidelines for web students will apply.

 There will be opportunities for limited participation within the classroom.
 Participation in these class discussions may earn you extra credit.

-You may gain up to 30 extra credit points through participation on the Blackboard discussion board and/or oral participation in the classroom.
+You may gain up to 30 extra credit points through participation on the Blackboard discussion board, attendance at authorized extra credit events and/or oral participation in the classroom.

 Web: If you select the Web option, you must be able to view the class over cable or by videostreaming on Blackboard.

 Being in an online section requires self discipline.
 It is not something you should choose lightly because, for example, it seems easier to watch the class at home.
 If you are in the web section, you should pay attention to the following guidelines for success.